 - Pedicabs are a good value if you are making the long walk up or down Duval, especially on a hot day

-- Fantasy Fest in October…not for kiddos or the faint of heart!
+- They like to party.
+Fantasy Fest is held in October…and it’s not for kiddos or the faint of heart!

 - And yes, the stories are true.
 There is a clothing optional bar – if you want to find it, you will.